Writing a 40-page sales letter is what most copywriters and advertisers do.

 You see, nobody buys something for logical reasons.
 (Even if they say so.)

-The reality is they we all buy products and services to resolve emotional, primal, or frankly—irrational desires.
+The reality is that we all buy products and services to resolve emotional, primal, or frankly—irrational desires.

 Sure, they want to become slimmer.
 But why is this?
 It could be because: